 At first glance, Honey Mustard Chicken may appear to be a simple chicken and vegetable dish, but one bite of the honey mustard coated chicken and vegetables will reveal there’s nothing simple about it.
-A one-pan dinner, Honey Mustard Chicken, Green Beans, and Potatoes are cooked in the oven and are ready in under an hour.
+As a one-pan dinner, Honey Mustard Chicken, Green Beans, and Potatoes are all cooked in the oven and are ready in under an hour.
 This dinner is made with dark meat and served alongside underrated vegetables for a healthy meal with minimal clean-up.

 Honey Mustard Sauce